Mikaelabrito/mikaelabrito/README.md

 ### Hi!
 I'm Mikaela Brito 👋
 Some call me Mika.

-- 🔭 I’m currently working at IATec how to Front-end Developer
+- 🔭 I’m currently working at Qintess how to Full-Stack Developer
-- 🌱 I have experience with Angular, VueJS, React, Typescrip and JavaScript
+- 🌱 I have experience with Angular, VueJS, React, Java and JavaScript
 - ⚡ Fun fact: I can only program while listening to music

 <div style="display: inline_block" align="center"><br>